The energy of Spring is indiscriminately and irrepressibly expansive.

 You could start by breathing, really breathing.

-Then, open your eyes and look around … open yourself to the possibilities that are bound to be there.
+Open yourself to the possibilities that are bound to be there …

 Liver and Gall Bladder meridians are the Yin and the Yang of Spring.
 They govern our capacity for vision and planning.
 This is the best time of year to establish a new vision and purpose for yourself and to create an achievable plan to get you there: a plan that satisfies both your external and your internal vision.
 Vision and purpose require clarity – getting rid of clutter – spring cleaning (in all its forms).